Guest Post: Sarah from Chickie Momma Crafts

 Most years in my childhood we would make salt dough or cinnamon ornaments.
 My aunt is also the queen of these and I have so many on my tree that she would decorate and give each niece and nephew over the years.
 My sister and I hosted a cookie exchange a few years ago and so I thought making salt dough ornaments would be perfect for the party favor.
 They turned out cute and some even have teeth marks from my then two year old trying to “eat” them.
-I used the recipe listed below and then when they were cooled I used puffy paints and glitter glue to decorate them.
+I used the recipe listed below and then when they were cool, I used puffy paints and glitter glue to decorate them.
 I have heard that you can also use real sprinkles!!
 Never tried it, but maybe this year!

 Ingredients: